-What sells the new late 2020 Apple Mac Mini desktop computer is not just its small size, but its value: It’s on sale for $649 right now, making it far and away one of the cheapest brand new MacOS computers you can find at the moment.
+What sells the new late 2020 Apple Mac Mini desktop computer is not just its small size, but its value: It’s on sale right now, and it’s far and away one of the cheapest brand new MacOS computers you can find at the moment.
 Just plug in your peripherals and you’re ready to roll.

 HP Pavilion GTX 1660 Super Gaming PC — $625, was $725

 While gaming laptops have narrowed the gap in recent years, affordable desktop PCs like this HP Pavilion are still the best way to enjoy some gaming capabilities on a budget.
 This desktop tower packs a Ryzen 5 CPU, 8GB of RAM, an Nvidia GeForce GTX 1650 Super graphics card, and a 256GB SSD, which is a nice sweet spot in power for a cheap 1080p/60fps PC gaming machine at this price point.

 The hardware alone is pretty decent, but to sweeten this cheap desktop deal even further, the computer also comes with a wired keyboard and optical mouse (all you need is a monitor and audio output and it’s ready to rock).
 This desktop gaming PC is a very solid value at this discounted price.